11 April 2018

 Of course, any moves must also address the significant security and regulatory concerns while not infringing on the autonomous nature of cryptocurrencies, which is part of their main appeal.

 The direction that cryptos and mainstream FX trading is of course directed by what, and where, clients want to trade.
 Facilitating these rapidly changing strategies also presents the main challenge for FX trading firms and institutions.

 Yet at BSO, we repeatedly see the firms which took even tentative first steps into trading FX in Asia quickly reap the benefits – and then continue to grow their footprint even further.

 And as more and more new FX markets open up, the opportunities are there for the taking.
 The winners as always will prove to be those that have the most resilient infrastructures in place in order to take advantage of these changes as they emerge.

-To hear more on this topic, register for our upcoming panel discussion on “Taking the Leap into Asia and Cryptocurrencies: The Future for FX Trading?” to be held at the London Stock Exchange on 3rd May 2018.
+To discover more on this topic, read our report on “Taking the Leap into Asia and Cryptocurrencies: The Future for FX Trading?”